Raygun’s Dashboard: Spot performance problems and get data quicklyPosted Apr 24, 2017 | 7 min. (1453 words)

-Raygun’s software intelligence platform brings you a new way to view and sort your data with the latest Dashboard.
+Raygun crash, error and performance monitoring brings you a new way to view and sort your data with the latest Dashboard.

 What you asked for